Megha849/GHPages/README.md

 - **Team Dashboard** - Monitor work items, code repo, builds, quality items (unit tests, security coverage), and deployments in a single dashboard.
 - **Real-time Status** - Monitor quality, productivity, and work in process on a real-time basis within the dashboard.
 - **Configurable View** - Configure the dashboard to display the widgets that matter most to your project, which helps amplify and shorten to feedback loop.
 - **Open Source** - Hygieia is open source and free for everyone to use.
 We also encourage external users to contribute to the project.
+Refer to the [Contribute](#contribute) section to begin contributing to the project.

 ## Hygieia Architecture